jennyhedley/digital-writing-2025/dw-final-projects.md

 # Creative Works by the 2025 Digital Writing Cohort

 ### Featuring mysteries, fan-fiction, sports and film lore, coming-of-age stories, travel, family archive, interactive fiction, games and more!
+Copyright for each of these works remains with their respective authors.

 #### Mystery and Fantasy
 - Liv D - [Who Killed Miss Jones?](https://livdelesantis.github.io/digital-writing-twine/)